-Russia’s archives are an essential resource for anyone seriously studying Russia.
+Russian archives are an essential resource for anyone seriously studying Russia.
 Like any tool, however, one must first know how to use it.
-This brief guide will introduce you to some of Russia’s major archives.
+This brief guide will introduce you to some of the major Russian archives.
+We are also now including some information about archives and libraries outside of Russia as well.

 You will find extended information about individual archives on the following pages.
-There is some information, however, that can be applied to Russia’s archives in general.
+There is some information, however, that can be applied to Russian archives in general.

 Most major Russian archives are located in Moscow and St. Petersburg, although there are, of course, a wide variety of regional and local archives in cities throughout Russia.
 In addition to our own listing, you can find a list of major archives at the ArcheoBiblioBase (in English) and RusArchives (more extensive listing, but in Russian only).